runagent-dev/runagent-go/PUBLISH.md

 ## Publishing `runagent-go`

-The Go SDK is distributed through this monorepo using Go modules.
-Releasing a new version requires tagging the repository so `go get github.com/runagent-dev/runagent/runagent-go/runagent@vX.Y.Z` resolves to the new code.
+The Go SDK is distributed through this repository using Go modules.
+Releasing a new version requires tagging the repository so `go get github.com/runagent-dev/runagent-go@vX.Y.Z` resolves to the new code.

 ---